What are Google algorithms?

 For every update that is release, Google looks for websites that it deems no longer trustworthy.
 They find these sites by judging the traffic the site has received overtime.
 The less traffic over time and the older the site gets the farther down it gets put in the SERP.

 It is not common for Google to worry about link quality in their updates.
-It is believed that Google tends to worry and focus more on the content of a site rather than the looks of their link.
+It is believed that Google tends to worry and focus more on the content of a site rather than the looks of its link.

 Here are websites that benefited the most from the update: